 Opera Limited is an exempted company with limited liability incorporated in March 2018 in the Cayman Islands.
 We conduct our business mainly through our operating companies, including in particular Opera Norway AS, a private limited liability company incorporated under the laws of Norway.
-We acquired Opera Norway AS and its subsidiaries on November 3, 2016, for a consideration of US\$575.0 million, less working capital adjustments.
+We acquired Opera Norway AS and its subsidiaries on November 3, 2016, for a consideration of \$575.0 million, less working capital adjustments.
 This acquisition included the business of providing Opera's mobile and PC web browsers, as well as certain related products and services.

 We listed our ADSs on the Nasdaq Global Select Market under the symbol "OPRA" on July 27, 2018.
 One ADS corresponds to two underlying shares in Opera Limited.
-On August 9, 2018, we completed the initial public offering of 9,600,000 ADSs, and the underwriters exercised their over-allotment option on the same date for the purchase of an additional 334,672 ADSs.
-We also sold 9,999,998 shares, equivalent to 4,999,999 ADSs, in a concurrent private placement.
-Our pre-IPO shareholders held 190,250,000 shares, equivalent to 95,125,000 ADSs.
+On August 9, 2018, we completed the initial public offering of 9,600,000 ADSs, and the underwriters later exercised their overallotment option for the purchase of an additional 334,672 ADSs.
+We also sold 9,999,998 shares, equivalent to 4,999,999 ADSs, in a concurrent private placement and accordingly, our pre-IPO shareholders held 190,250,000 shares, equivalent to 95,125,000 ADSs.
 Combined, following the IPO, Opera Limited had 220,119,342 shares outstanding, corresponding to 110,059,671 ADSs.
-On September 24, 2019, we completed a follow-on public offering of an additional 7,500,000 ADSs, and the underwriters later exercised their over-allotment option for the purchase of an additional 1,125,000 ADSs, which was completed on October 16, 2020.
-As of the date of this annual report, net of separately announced repurchases of our own shares and the exercise of employee equity grants, a total of 179,684,494 shares are outstanding, equivalent to 89,842,247 ADSs.
+On September 24, 2019, we completed a follow-on public offering of an additional 7,500,000 ADSs, and the underwriters later exercised their over-allotment option for the purchase of an additional 1,125,000 ADSs, which was completed on October 16, 2019.
+On October 4, 2023, we completed a secondary public offering of 6,876,506 ADS, which were sold by a pre-IPO shareholder.
+As of the date of this annual report, a total of 176,907,896 shares are outstanding, equivalent to 88,453,948 ADSs.